paul-grozav/source.paul.grozav.info/kb/linux/cryptography.md

 ```

 ## 4. RSA Examples
 #### 4.1.
-Private key
+RSA Private key
-This is how you can generate a private key and how looks like:
+This is how you can generate a "private" key and how looks like:
 ```bash
 paul:test> openssl genrsa -out ./private.key 1024
 Generating RSA private key, 1024 bit long modulus (2 primes)